MindLabor/Frac/README.md

 # Frac
-Frac is a modern designed application for creating fractals very easily.
+Frac is a modern designed application for creating fractals very easily. (still in Progress)